-The power source should provide between 9V & 30V maximum, ensure it is switched off & connect HPS Pin 1 (brown in our example) to the +Ve node.
+The power source should be able to provide between 12V & 30V maximum, ensure it's switched off & connect HPS Pin 1 (brown in our example) to the +Ve node.

 If you are using a battery or have no on/off option available then leave Pin 1 disconnected for now.